South Wales Borderers: Childers Reforms

 The regiment was not fundamentally affected by the Cardwell Reforms of the 1870s, which gave it a depot at The Barracks, Brecon from 1873, or by the Childers reforms of 1881 – as it already possessed two battalions, there was no need for it to amalgamate with another regiment.
 However, it now had close links with South Wales, with a number of Militia and Volunteer battalions from the region linked to it.
 The 3rd (Militia) Battalion was formed of the former Royal South Wales Borderers Militia and the 4th from the Royal Montgomeryshire Rifles.
 It also had four (later five) Volunteer Battalions attached to it.
 Under the reforms the regiment became The South Wales Borderers on 1 July 1881.

-The 1st battalion was stationed in Egypt from 1892, then moved to British India.
+The 1st Battalion was stationed in Egypt from 1892, then moved to British India.
 The battalion had various postings, including at Peshawar until late 1902 when it was posted to Mian Mir outside Lahore.
+The 1st Battalion remained in India until December 1910, when it was redeployed to garrison Chatham.

 The 2nd Battalion was deployed to Burma and saw action in November 1885 during the Third Anglo-Burmese War.